 As you near the bottom of the mirror, support it at the top to prevent the whole thing from popping free of the wall and falling.

-Once loose, gently carry it away from the bathroom.
+Once loose, carefully carry it away from the bathroom.
 If you plan to reuse the mirror, protect it from accidental damage.

 Scrape away any adhesive residue on the drywall using a putty knife.
 With a utility knife, score a circle only through the drywall paper around the damaged area and peel off loose drywall paper within the circle.
 This eliminates any leftover adhesive and paper that might have pulled loose from the gypsum underneath.
 Also, it helps the completed patch blend with the surrounding area.